open-aviation/tangram/docs/plugins/examples/windfield.md

 A [web API](https://portail-api.meteofrance.fr/web/en/api/ARPEGE) is available after registration, but we will prefer here the GRIB files that can also be downloaded directly from the [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/donnees-pnt-retention-14-jours/) initiative, also provided by Meteo France under an Open License.

 New predictions are published every 6 hours, and the data is available for 3 days in advance.
 The data is provided in GRIB format, which is a standard format for meteorological data.
-In each file, each grid point represents spatio -temporal coordinates, and the data is provided for each hour of the day.
+In each file, each grid point represents spatio-temporal coordinates, and the data is provided for each hour of the day.
 The data is available at a resolution of 0.1 degrees, which is approximately 11 km at the equator.
 Altitude is provided in isobars, which is a standard unit for atmospheric pressure.

 ## Implementation

-The objective of this plugin is to display a wind field on the map, at an isobar specified by the user in a slider.
+The objective of this plugin is to display a wind field on the map, at an isobar specified by the user.
 We need to work on the following steps:

 1. on the backend side, download the GRIB files from the data.gouv.fr initiative, and provide an API endpoint to fetch the wind field data for a specific isobar
 2. on the frontend side, create a Vue component that will display a slider to select an isobar, and display the corresponding wind field on the map.